Ritter reaction: Applications

 A large scale application of the Ritter reaction is in the synthesis of tert-octylamine, by way of the intermediate formamide.
 This process was originally described by Ritter in 1948, and an estimated 10,000 tons/y (year: 2000) of this and related lipophilic amines are prepared in this way.
 Otherwise, the Ritter reaction is most useful in the formation of amines and amides of pharmaceutical interest.
 Real world applications include Merck's industrial-scale synthesis of anti-HIV drug Crixivan (indinavir); the production of the falcipain-2 inhibitor PK-11195; the synthesis of the alkaloid aristotelone; and synthesis of Amantadine, an antiviral and antiparkinsonian drug.
 Other applications of the Ritter reaction include synthesis of dopamine receptor ligands and production of racemic amphetamine from allylbenzene and methyl cyanide.

 The Ritter reaction is inferior to most amination methods because it cogenerates substantial amounts of salts.
 Illustrative is the conversion of isobutylene to tert-butylamine using HCN and sulfuric acid followed by base neutralization.
 The weight of the salt byproduct is greater than the weight of the amine.

-In the laboratory, the Ritter reaction suffers from the necessity of an extremely strong acid catalyst.
+In the laboratory, the Ritter reaction suffers from the necessity of an extremely strong acid catalyst and the risk of a hazardous thermal runaway.
 Other methods have been proposed in order to promote carbocation formation, including photocatalytic electron transfer or direct photolysis.